elifebr/bot-detector/README.md

 # bot-detector

 ## About
 This app analysis a twitter account and returns a _JSON_ in the following format: { level: 'suspeito', value: 0.48 }.
-This result can be obtained using the GET `http://localhost:8080/twitter/botcheck/:screen_name`
+This result can be obtained using the GET `http://localhost:8080/twitter/botcheck/:screen_name` route.

 ## Requirements